GrooveypenguinX/PunisherBossMod/README.md

 That's it!
 As long as you have the requirements, you should now have The Punisher installed and ready to roll.

+Uninstall Instructions:

 To remove this mod FULLY:
-- Delete all four folder in users/mods (PunisherGear, PunisherHead, zPunisherBoss and zzPunisherVoice)
+1. Delete all four folder in users/mods (PunisherGear, PunisherHead, zPunisherBoss and zzPunisherVoice)
-- Delete PunisherBossPreloaded.dll in BepinEx/patchers
+2. Delete PunisherBossPreloaded.dll in BepinEx/patchers
-- Delete PunisherBossMod.dll in BepinEx/Plugins
+3. Delete PunisherBossMod.dll in BepinEx/Plugins
-- Using a program like notepad++, open your profile .json in user/Profiles.
+4. Using a program like notepad++, open your profile .json in user/Profiles.
-- Ctrl+H to open the replace menu (or open the replace menu manually if you're using a different program), and search for any instance of bosspunisher and replace with bosskilla.
+5. Ctrl+H to open the replace menu (or open the replace menu manually if you're using a different program), and search for any instance of bosspunisher and replace with bosskilla.

 That should do it!